Us Bábbarra Women’s Centre mob, we are not afraid to speak up. We know we are stronger together.

 We founded a successful cleaning enterprise, which is now run as an essential service within Bawinanga.
 And our op shop, which sells second-hand goods at affordable prices, is popular with everyone.

-The Bábbarra Women’s Board, which meets on country every month, propels our knowledge, insights and voices into all areas of our community.
+The Bábbarra Women’s Board, which meets on country every three months, propels our knowledge, insights and voices into all areas of our community.
 And from this, older women teach younger women how to be strong leaders for the community and make effective decisions that will shape women’s lives now and into the future.

 Bábbarra Women’s Centre has stayed strong through many years and we know it will stay strong into the future.